-- One of the basic principles of democracy is the presence of a strong and independent judiciary. - India has a strong independent judiciary. - Indian Constitution has given special status to the judiciary. - Article 142 of the Indian Constitution assigns the Supreme Court, the power to pass a suitable decree or order for doing complete justice in any pending matter. - The judicial activism also supports needy persons, provides adequate legal assistance to those in need.
+- One of the basic principles of democracy is the presence of a strong and independent judiciary. - India has a strong independent judiciary. - Indian Constitution has given special status to the judiciary. - Article 142 of the Indian Constitution assigns the Supreme Court, the power to pass a suitable decree or order for doing complete justice in any pending matter. - The judicial activism also supports needy persons, to provide adequate legal assistance.

-- 1. "Supreme Court is the Guardian of Indian Constitution and a Protector of Fundamental Rights"-Explain. - 2.
-Describe the composition, powers and jurisdiction of High Courts of Indian States. - 3.
+- 1. "Supreme Court is the guardian of Indian Constitution and a protector of Fundamental Rights"-Explain. - 2.
+Describe the composition, powers and jurisdiction of High Courts of Indian states. - 3.
 Do you think that judicial activism can lead to a conflict between the judiciary and the executive?
-Give reasons for your answer. - 4.
-Explain the original and appellate jurisdiction of the Supreme Court. - 5.
-Give a brief account of the judicial system of India. - 6.
+Give reason for your answer.

+1. Explain the original and appellate jurisdiction of the Supreme Court.

+- 2. Give a brief account of the judicial system of India. - 3.
 How is judicial activism related to the protection of fundamental rights?
 Has it helped in expanding the scope of fundamental rights?